IOW Logo

 Description of the method

-The new method that rely on the determination of Hg0 in air that is in equilibrium with surface seawater (Hg0equ).
-During the transect seawater is continuously pumped by a clean-seawater supply system and dispersed into the headspace of a 20 L gas bottle by a shower head and drained afterwards.
-The equilibrium is achieved in about one hour.
+The method relies on the determination of Hg0 in air that is in equilibrium with surface seawater (Hg0equ).
+During the transect seawater is continuously pumped by a clean-seawater supply system into the ships lab and dispersed into the headspace of a 20 L glass bottle by a shower head.
+Permanently the water is drained close to the bottom of the bottle to keep a large volume of equilibrated air.
+The Hg0 water-air equilibrium is achieved in about one hour.
 The supply of the headspace gas to the analytical instrument without dilution or contamination by laboratory air is achieved by a raising water level in the equilibrator simply after closing the water drainage of the equilibrator.
 Subsequently Hg0 is measured in the equilibrated air using cold-vapour atomic fluorescence spectrometry after pre-concentration by gold amalgamation (Tekran 2537A).
-During times of equilibration, thus between the measurements of Hg0equ, air is supplied to the TEKRAN from an upper deck for the determination of the Hg0 concentration in the marine atmosphere (Hg0atm).
+During times of equilibration, thus between the measurements of Hg0equ , air from an upper deck is supplied to the TEKRAN for the determination of the Hg0 concentration in the marine atmosphere (Hg0atm).